rsr-at-mindtwin/wisdom/README.md

 [20] The extreme trolling that emerges online in forums (whether anonymous or not) is probably related to this.

-[21] Sure, some people are leading edge/early adopters/... but for most people, they only hear about things when it is approaching saturation - they are in the second-to-last or last generation of new adopters.
+[21] Sure, some people are leading edge/early adopters/... but for most people, they only hear about things when they are approaching saturation - the odds are you are in the second-to-last or last generation of new adopters.
 This is why the rot seems to set in so quickly - it didn't go bad overnight, it was already on the brink of going from ripening to rotting when you picked it.